-What Fasteners are the Right Fit for Your Outdoor Project?
+What Screws are the Right Fit for Your Outdoor Project?

 Deciding which screws to use for a project can be overwhelming with the large variety of options available.
-Fasteners Plus is here to help with tips and suggestions on the most recommended fasteners in the construction industry for outdoor use.
-Watch our video below that answers some of the most common questions around screw corrosion.
+Fasteners Plus is here to help with tips and suggestions on the most recommended screws in the construction industry for outdoor use.
+Watch our video below that answers some of the most common questions about screw corrosion.

 Why Does Corrosion Occur?

 Most screws will rust when exposed to moisture unless they are dipped in a rust-resistant coating.
 If the coating chips or flakes away, rust may form under the coating which can then undermine the strength of the screw.
 Corrosion occurs when the metal’s properties begin to degrade.